1967 USS Forrestal fire: Lessons learned

 Demonstration in May 1969 of the new deck-edge spray system installed aboard as a direct response to the Forrestal fire.

-The fire revealed that Forrestal lacked a heavy-duty, armored forklift needed to jettison aircraft, particularly heavier planes like the RA-5C Vigilante, as well as heavy or damaged ordnance.
+The fire revealed that Forrestal lacked a heavy-duty, armored forklift needed to jettison aircraft, particularly heavier planes such as the RA-5C Vigilante, as well as heavy or damaged ordnance.

 The United States Navy uses the Forrestal fire and the lessons learned from it when teaching damage control and ammunition safety.
 The flight-deck film of the flight operations, titled "Learn or Burn", became mandatory viewing for firefighting trainees.
 All new Navy recruits are required to view a training video titled "Trial by Fire: A Carrier Fights for Life", produced from footage of the fire and damage control efforts, both successful and unsuccessful.

 Footage revealed that damage-control teams sprayed firefighting foam on the deck to smother the burning fuel, which was the correct procedure, but their efforts were negated by crewmen on the other side of the deck who sprayed seawater, which washed the foam away.
 The seawater worsened the situation by washing burning fuel through the holes in the flight deck and into the decks below.
 In response, a "wash-down" system, which floods the flight deck with foam or water, was incorporated into all carriers, with the first being installed aboard during her 1968–1969 refit.
 Many other fire-safety improvements also stemmed from this incident.

 Due to the first bomb blast, which killed nearly all of the trained firefighters on the ship, the remaining crew, who had no formal firefighting training, were forced to improvise.
 All current Navy recruits receive week-long training in compartment identification, fixed and portable extinguishers, battle dress, self-contained breathing apparatus and emergency escape breathing devices.
 Recruits are tested on their knowledge and skills by having to use portable extinguishers and charged hoses to fight fires, as well as demonstrating the ability to egress from compartments that are heated and filled with smoke.

 Media

 The disaster was a major news story and was featured under the headline "Inferno at Sea" on the cover of the 11 August 1967, issue of Life magazine.

-The incident was featured on the first episode of the History Channel's Shockwave and the third episode of the second season of the National Geographic Channel's Seconds From Disaster.
+The incident was featured on the first episode of the History Channel's Shockwave and the second episode of the third season of the National Geographic Channel's Seconds From Disaster.